tsuki-lang/tsuki/spec.md

    var x: Float32
    var y: Int32
 ```
 Uninitialized fields from C unions can always be read from, to mimic C bitcasting behavior.
-In most cases the `bitcast` function should be used for the purposes of bitcasting, rather than dealing with C unions directly.
+In most cases the `bitcast` function from the standard library should be used for the purposes of bitcasting, rather than dealing with C unions directly.

 ## Compiling and linking external object files and libraries